 characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Perceval, Percival, Percevale, Percivall and others.

 Early Notables of the Percivill family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Percivill Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Percivill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Percivill family to Ireland

 Some of the Percivill family moved to Ireland